wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/reduce-complexity-dataverse-table/includes/2-one-to-many-relationships.md

 One-to-many relationships are the most common Dataverse relationships that you will work with.
-This unit continues the scenario regarding Contoso's shared workspaces.
+This unit continues the scenario regarding the shared workspaces (*hot desking*) solution in Contoso.
 To help explain how to work with relationships in a canvas app, the ensuing examples will use the relationship between the Location and Desk tables.
 The following diagram is a visualization of the relationship and the corresponding data.

 > [!div class="mx-imgBorder"]
 > [![Diagram of the one-to-many relationship, showing the Location record on the One side, and multiple desk records showing on the Many side of the relationship.](../media/many-relationship.png)](../media/many-relationship.png#lightbox)